ncatlab/nlab-content/pages/3/0/2/1/1203/content.md

 # Alternatives #

-Broadly speaking [[finite mathematics]] is mathematics that does not use or need the axiom of infinity; a finitist is an extreme breed of [[constructive mathematician|constructivist]] that believes that mathematics is better without the axiom of infinity, or even that this axiom is false.
+Broadly speaking [[finite mathematics]] is mathematics that does not use or need the axiom of infinity; a finitist is an extreme breed of [[constructive mathematics|constructivist]] that believes that mathematics is better without the axiom of infinity, or even that this axiom is false.

 A more extreme case is to *deny* the axiom of infninty with an __axiom of finiteness__: every set is [[finite set|finite]].
 There is one of these for every definition of 'finite' given on that page; here is the strongest stated directly in terms of [[set theory]] as an axiom of [[induction]]: